decred/dcrdata/README.md

 cp sample-dcrdata.conf ~/.dcrdata/dcrdata.conf
 ```

 Then edit dcrdata.conf with your dcrd RPC settings.
-See the output of `dcrdata --help`
+See the output of `dcrdata
-for a list of all options and their default values.
+--help` for a list of all options and their default values.

 ### Using Environment Variables for Configuration

-There may be times when a config file is inconvenient, or you cannot use command
-line arguments.
-Almost all configuration items are available to set via
+Almost all configuration items are available to set via environment variables.
-environment variables.
-See the config.go file and the `config struct` for a
+See the config.go file and the `config struct` for a complete list of which
-complete list of which settings may be set via environment variables.
-Each
+settings may be set via environment variables.
+Each setting uses the `env`
-setting uses the `env` struct field tag to specify the name of the environment
+struct field tag to specify the name of the environment variable (i.e.
-variable (i.e. `env:"DCRDATA_USE_TESTNET"`).
+`env:"DCRDATA_USE_TESTNET"`).

 Setting precedence: